 Why This Matters

-The second candidate uses a recombinant protein, which is produced by genetically engineering bacteria or other cells, to induce an immune response.
+The second platform uses recombinant proteins, which are produced by genetically engineered bacteria or other cells, to induce an immune response.
 This platform is already being used successfully against other viruses, such as the human papillomavirus (HPV), which can cause cervical cancer.

 Several technologies and initiatives offer opportunities to accelerate vaccine development.
 For example: